-Condition Timeframe for Compliance Verified (initial) Notes 1 Approval is to alter a nonconforming structure and modify parking design standards under SZO §4.4.1, §7.2, §7.3, and §9.13.b to construct nine total dwelling units and associated parking.
+Condition Timeframe for Compliance Verified (initial) Notes 1 Approval is to alter a nonconforming structure and modify parking design standards under SZO §4.4.1, §7.2, §7.3, and §9.13.b to construct eight total dwelling units and associated parking.
 This approval is based upon the following application materials and the plans submitted by the Applicant: BP/CO ISD/Plng.
-Date (Stamp Date) Submission (March 24, 2011) Initial application submitted to the City Clerk's Office November 14, 2011 (November 16, 2011) Site Plan (S-3) November 15, 2011 (November 16, 2011) Existing and Proposed Site Plans and Elevations (S-1 - S-2, 1- 1 - 1-2, 2-1 - 2-4, 3-1 - 3-4, and 4-1 - 4-7) (November 16, 2011) 3- D Renderings (1-11) Any changes to the approved plans or elevations that are not de minimis must receive SPGA approval.
-2 The Applicant shall submit a proposed grading and drainage plan, stamped by a registered PE in Massachusetts that demonstrates compliance with the City's stormwater policy. ВР Eng.
-3 The Applicant shall submit a proposed drainage report, stamped by a registered PE in Massachusetts that demonstrates compliance with the City's stormwater policy.
-BP Eng.
-4 The Applicant shall submitengineering Department for • • BP Eng.
-5 The Applicant shall present material samples to the De comment and review, incluproposed non-functioning t type and color building sign Review Committee for ading a photograph of the BP Plng.
-6 nall meet the Fire Prevention СО FP
+Date (Stamp Date) Submission (March 24, 2011) Initial application submitted to the City Clerk's Office May 30, 2012 (May 31, 2012) Existing Site Plan (S-1) May 30, 2012 (May 31, 2012) Site Plan (S-2) November 14, 2011 (May 31, 2012) Site Plan for GFC Development at 40 Cameron Ave.
+(S-3) May 30, 2012 (May 31, 2012) Existing and Proposed Elevations (0-1 and 0-2) May 30, 2012 (May 31, 2012) Proposed Floor Plans and Elevations (1-1 - 1- 3 and 2-1 - 2-5) Any changes to the approved plans or elevations that are not de minimis must receive SPGA approval.
+2 The Applicant shall develop a demolition plan in consultation with the City of Somerville Inspectional Services Division.
+Full compliance with proper demolition procedures shall be required, including Demolition Permitting ISD timely advance notification to abutters of demolition date and timing, good rodent control measures (i.e. rodent baiting), minimization of dust, noise, odor, and debris outfall, and sensitivity to existing landscaping on adjacent sites.
+3 The Applicant shall submit drainage plan, stamped by BP Eng.
+4 The Applicant shall submit stamped by a registered PE demonstrates compliance vapolicy. ВР Eng.